tshort/StaticCompiler.jl/README.md

 ```
 See the file `tests/runtests.jl` for some examples of functions that work with `compile` (and some that don't, marked with `@test_skip`).

+### Standalone compilation
-The second way to use this package is via the `compile_executable` and `compile_shlib` functions, for use when you want to compile a Julia function to a native executable or shared library for use from outside of Julia:
+The second way to use this package is via the `compile_executable` and `compile_shlib` functions, for when you want to compile a Julia function to a native executable or shared library for use from outside of Julia:
 ```julia
 julia> using StaticCompiler, StaticTools